-Deputy Chief of Programs and Services: Oversees all programs, case management and work release services, volunteers and interns, medical, and accounting.
+Deputy Chief of Programs and Services: Oversees all programs, including the supervision of the Reentry Services Manager, Reentry Assessment Specialist, Case Managers, Work Release Coordinators, Interns, Medical, Accounting, Interns, and all programmatic contractors.
 Responsible for evaluating the eligibility and appropriateness of candidates from the County, Federal, and State systems for Pre-Release and Reentry Services programs.

 Deputy Chief of Facility and Security: Responsible for supervising the Resident Supervisor positions, and for managing 24/7/365 staffing, coordinating security functions including transports, drug testing and home confinement, and supervising visiting procedures.
-Oversees building and vehicle maintenance issue, and will be responsible for inside worker assignments.
+Oversees building and vehicle maintenance issue and will be responsible for inside worker assignments.
 Assures compliance with State and American Correctional Association standards and accreditation.

-Reentry Services Manager: Responsible for supervision of case managers and work release coordinators.
+Reentry Services Manager: Responsible for overall supervision of Case Managers and Work Release Coordinators.